Mawadda-Kadi/quiz_app/README.md

 # Overview
 This document outlines the key aspects of the quiz app, including its purpose, features, target audience, and technology stack.

 To run the app locally: php artisan serve

-Here is the deploy site: [Quiz App]()
+Here is the deployed site: [Quiz App](https://quizapp-mawaddakadi-10c80e833305.herokuapp.com/)

-npm run build
-php artisan serve

 ---